 Solving a Real-World Challenge: Our Case Study

-Batteries play a crucial role in the current context of transitioning to electric mobility.
-These components act as the heart of electric vehicles (EVs), and therefore, one of the most critical pieces of the car.
-An unexpected failure in one of the cells that composes the battery can lead to significant performance degradation and safety risks.
+Batteries play a crucial role in the current context of electric vehicles.
+But the definition of electric vehicles embraces not only electric cars, but also other types of autonomous vehicles such as those we can find operating in industrial facilities.
+Batteries act as the heart of these autonomous machines, and therefore, becomes one of the most critical components of the vehicle.
+An unexpected failure in one of the cells that composes the battery can lead to significant performance degradation and safety risks, potentially disrupting critical plant operations.
 And here is where Artificial Intelligence (AI) becomes a powerful ally.

-Developing an AI Solution for the Electric Vehicle
+Developing an AI Solution for the Autonomous Vehicle

-In this lab we will take the role of a systems engineer working for an automotive company aiming to enhance battery management and operations in electric vehicles.
+In this lab we will take the role of a systems engineer working for a logistics company aiming to enhance battery management and operations in autonomous vehicles operating within the plant.
 The team’s mission is to create an end-to-end solution at the edge that covers two different scenarios:

 Battery Monitoring System

-In our electric vehicle we need to run an application responsible for monitoring the health of the battery in the car.
-This application also displays telemetry data collected from in-vehicle sensors such as voltage, temperature, driving distance or velocity via a graphical dashboard.
-In addition, this dashboard comes with an alerting system pwered by AI models that are able to detect early signs of battery stress and predict potential failure.
+In our electric vehicles we need to run an application responsible for monitoring the health of the battery during its various routes throughout the plant.
+This application also displays telemetry data collected from in-vehicle sensors such as voltage, temperature, driving distance or velocity via a graphical dashboard that can be monitored from the plant offices.
+In addition, this dashboard comes with an alerting system powered by AI models that are able to detect early signs of battery stress and predict potential failure.

 To support this containerized solution inside our vehicle, a lightweight kubernetes platform is essential.
 This is where Red Hat Device Edge (MicroShift) comes into play.